 What we don’t: One of the priciest parkas here and not the warmest.

-The biggest hurdle in choosing the Patera Parka is price: At $800, it’s more than double the cost of jackets like the Patagonia Down With It and TNF Arctic without offering any additional warmth, which puts it out of reach for many people.
-However, you do get some serious return on your investment: The full waterproofing is a very nice feature, and few casual pieces use best-in-class Gore-Tex.
+The biggest hurdle in choosing the Patera Parka is price: At $800, it’s more than double the cost of jackets like the Patagonia Down With It and TNF Arctic above without offering any additional warmth, which puts it out of reach for many.
+However, you do get some serious return on your investment: The full waterproofing is a nice feature, and few casual pieces use best-in-class Gore-Tex.
 You also get a tough-yet-smooth shell, which can handle everyday wear and tear much better than the thinner options above.
 Finally, we appreciate the non-puffy style of the Patera, which manages to be reasonably insulated and weather-resistant while keeping a low-profile, almost rain jacket-like look.
-Arc’teryx also offers the Patera Long ($850), with a center back length of 45.7 inches; for a step down in price, check out their Coreloft-insulated Coelle Parka ($600).
+Arc’teryx also offers the Patera Long Parka ($900) with a center back length of 45.7 inches.

 See the Arc'teryx Patera Parka